-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- -- transportation by creating a live/work environment, offering options for alternative and multi-modal mobility, and utilizing energy efficient design and technology, the GP EIR stated that the population growth would still create more emissions than existing conditions.
+Are Any New Mitigation Measures Required for the LPSP? -- --------------------------- ----------------------------- --- -- -- -- transportation by creating a live/work environment, offering options for alternative and multi-modal mobility, and utilizing energy efficient design and technology, the GP EIR stated that the population growth would still create more emissions than existing conditions.
 The community climate action plan/greenhouse gas reduction plan would establish community-wide targets, monitoring, and inventory reporting standards.
-The GP EIR established that the community-wide GHG emissions inventory would be updated every five years, and additional programs would be established to work in conjunction with the initial community climate action plan/greenhouse gas reduction plan (programs specific for building energy, transportation, waste, water, wastewater, agriculture, etc.).
+The GP EIR established that the community wide GHG emissions inventory would be updated every five years, and additional programs would be established to work in conjunction with the initial community climate action plan/greenhouse gas reduction plan (programs specific for building energy, transportation, waste, water, wastewater, agriculture, etc.).
 The GP EIR concluded that it is uncertain whether buildout would create significant and unavoidable GHG related impacts without knowing the phasing of buildout or what future federal, state, and local programs will exist at the time.
 The GP EIR found that the General Plan Update would not conflict with the CARB Scoping Plan or the Southern California Association of Governments' (SCAG) 2012 Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS).

-The proposed CDSP Update would further refine the land uses from those analyzed in the GP EIR and establish additional development/design standards.
-The proposed CDSP Update would allow for increased intensity within the CDSP area compared to existing conditions; however, proposed overall intensity would be equal to or lower than limits analyzed under the GP EIR.
-Additionally, buildout of the CDSP Update would be within the General Plan buildout analyzed in the GP EIR.
-The CDSP improvements included in the proposed CDSP Update would create a district that supports a mix of housing and commercial development near transit and existing services to encourage walkability and transit usage, all supported by a public realm that invites residents, employees, and visitors to walk the district, with active streetscapes, open spaces, and rich landscaping that encourages public life and a sense of place.
-Buildout of the proposed CDSP Update would address the following goals and policies proposed by the General Plan Update for the City's Land Use Element for Central District: Goal 5, Policy LU 5.2: Require buildings in the Central District, Transit Villages, Neighborhood Villages, and along corridors specified by the adopted specific plans to be located along the street/sidewalk and designed to promote pedestrian activity.
-This can be accomplished by incorporating transparent facades, small plazas, and dining areas; while locating parking to the rear or underground and placing primary entries on the street; Goal 19, Policy LU 19.2: Establish limits to the amount of parking that may be developed for projects in the Central District and Transit Villages to promote walking,
+The proposed LPSP would further restrict the land uses from those analyzed in the GP EIR and establish additional development/design standards.
+The proposed LPSP would allow for increased intensity within the LPSP area compared to existing conditions; however, proposed density would be equal to or lower than limits analyzed under the GP EIR.
+Additionally, buildout of the LPSP would be within the General Plan buildout analyzed in the GP EIR.
+The LPSP improvements included in the proposed LPSP would create a district that supports a mix of housing and commercial development near transit and existing services to encourage walkability and transit usage, all supported by a public realm that invites residents, employees, and visitors to walk the district, with active streetscapes, open spaces, and rich landscaping that encourages public life and a sense of place.

+Buildout of the proposed LPSP would address the following goals and policies related to Greenhouse Gases that the General Plan Update proposed for the City's Land Use Element for East Colorado: Goal 32, Policy LU 32.3: Support a mix of retail, office, and multi-family housing uses adjoining the Allen Metro L (Gold) Line station providing opportunities for people to live or work close to and use transit, contributing to reductions in vehicle trips, energy consumption, and GHG emissions.
+In addition, buildout of the proposed LPSP would address the following goals and policies related to Greenhouse Gases that the General Plan Update proposed for the City's